shlomki/HomeAssistant-Config/README.md

 # Welcome to shlomki/HomeAssistant-Config!

 Hi!
-My name is Shlomi, I'm not expert in Home Assistant but I do have some nice automations and ideas to share with you, so I've uploaded my HA configuration here.
+My name is Shlomi, I'm not an expert in Home Assistant but I do have some nice automations and ideas to share with you, so I've uploaded my HA configuration here.
 Feel free to browse.